jlooper/lfm/source/speaking/index.md

 date: 2017-10-05 17:56:30
 layout: plain
 ---
 I have spoken at conferences around the world on technical topics.
-Contact me if you'd like to learn more.
+Contact me if you need a speaker or a keynote.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BM98sUHqaas" frameborder="0" allowfullscreen></iframe>